-The characters can spend 10 minutes to learn a little about each of the Drethains.
+The characters can spend 1 crawling round to learn a little about each of the Drethains.
 Trent was a successful trader of exotic goods, pelts, and luxury ingredients.
 One day, he decided no one deserved his wondrous items, and he stopped selling them.
 He preferred to amass it all.
 He died an accumulator, surrounded by piles of stuff.
 But no one ever forgot the great salesman he once was.

-▶ Treasure.
+▶ Treasure (1 XP).
 There are luxury robes (25 gp), a gold ring (10 gp), and 24 gp in the enclosure.
 A mummified Drethain comes out of the sarcophagus if disturbed.